F-Adigun208/F-Adigun208.github.io/README.md

 Employee productivity by remote work hours: Evaluation of the impact of remote work hours frequency on employee productivity.
 Providing an insight into the organization's working culture approach.

-Employee performance and education: Unveiling the existing pattern between education and employee performance.
+Employee performance and education: Unveiled the existing pattern between education and employee performance.
 Offers a perspective on the organization's recruitment strategy.

 Employee performance and salary: Identified the trend between salary and employee performance.
 Providing insight into the organization's payment structure.